 Monday 4 August 2014 marked exactly 100 years since Britain joined the war in 1914 with lights turned out across the UK in honour of those who lost their lives.
 This is just the beginning of a series of events that will take place over the next 4 years to commemorate World War 1.
 There has also been a huge increase in the amount of World War 1 related books published for children, some of which I will outline here.
 Firstly though it is worth recommending a few notable websites that will be excellent resources for teaching the Great War:

-- BBC Schools World War 1 website – An excellent resource which includes assembly plans, interactive guides, audio, video, animations and activities on a range of themes (Primary and Secondary)
+- BBC Schools World War 1 (now on BBC Bitesize) – An excellent resource which includes assembly plans, interactive guides, audio, video, animations and activities on a range of themes (Primary and Secondary)

 - The Bookstrust website – booklists and teaching resources

 - The National Archives First World War website – A vast collection of records from WW1 including diaries, government documents, letters, maps and photographs.

 - Imperial War Museum – A useful website but also a fantastic place for a school visit.
 Admission is free and they have just opened their First World War galleries which include a recreated trench.
 (Primary and Secondary)